Salvation Army Thrift Stores

 Know The Store Personnel

 Nothing beats inside information.
 On Wall Street you go to prison for using inside information to gain an advantage over the competitors.
 In bookselling, it's a must!
+And that’s exactly what I do at thrift stores in my area.

 Find out who stocks the bookshelves in the Salvation Army thrift stores in your area.
 Do your best to become friends.
 Smile a lot, and offer to help straighten up the bookshelves when you see store employees struggling with them.